Azure/simdem/demo_scripts/containerAppsPython/README.md

 ```

 # Step 3 - Create a resource group
 A resource group is a container for related resources.
 All resources must be placed in a resource group.
 We will create one for this tutorial.

 This command uses two environment variables, `RESOURCE_GROUP` is the name of the resource group and will be commonly using in other commands.
 `LOCATION` is the data center that the resource group will be created in.
 When this command has completed it will return a JSON file.

-You can see what the values are set at for this tutorial in that output.
+You can see what the variables are set at for this tutorial in that output.
+If you want to change them press `b` and run the command export `VARIABLE_NAME="new variable value"`
 ```
 echo $LOCATION
 ```